GauravPandeyLab/HPC-Ensemble/README.md

 	i.
 Minerva disk usage for individual tasks is calculated using the linux 'du -hs' command.
 	ii.
 Demeter disk usage for individual tasks is calculated using 'hdfs dfs -ls -R' command.
 	iii.
-Jupyter notebook "Disk usage.ipynb" is used to analyze the disk usage and generate the result barplot.
+The Jupyter notebook "Disk usage.ipynb" is used to analyze the disk usage and generate the result barplot.
 	iv.
 Plot saved in paper_figures/Figure3_disk_usage.pdf.

 3. Memory usage

 	i.
 For Minerva, the raw data are saved in the Minerva_results/minerva-all-usage.csv file, the unit is MB. ii.
-For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv, unit is MB. iii.
-Jupyter notebook "Memory usage.ipynb" is used to generate the memory usage plots used in the paper. iv.
+For Demeter, raw data are saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv, unit is MB. iii.
+The Jupyter notebook "Memory usage.ipynb" is used to generate the memory usage plots used in the paper. iv.
 The memory usage plot for Minerva is saved as paper_figures/Figure_4a_Minerva_memory.pdf.
 	v.
 The memory usage plot for Demeter is saved as paper_figures/Figure_4b_Demeter_memory.pdf.